 A classic piece of art by Finnish painter Akseli Gallen-Kallela, "Lemminkäinen’s Mother" (Lemminkäisen äiti), from the year 1897, was brought to life at the Finnish National Gallery Ateneum.
 The artwork and what lies beyond its frame opens around the viewer for an immersive atmosphere.
 Experiencing the art in augmented reality differs significantly from a traditional viewing of the art.

-In this added dimension you can hear and see another world: children jumping to the water and playing on the beach on a sunny summer day, people enjoying their day in the sun, a dog doing his thing with hiding treasures to the sand, seagulls being seagulls and of course the sounds and sights of Finnish summer day.
+In this added dimension, you can hear and see another world: children jumping to the water and playing on the beach on a sunny summer day, people enjoying their day in the sun, a dog doing his thing with hiding treasures to the sand, seagulls being seagulls and of course the sounds and sights of a Finnish summer day.